psychemedia/island-tales-book-one/03-godshill-stone-lay.md

+# In Percy Stone's *Legends and Lays of the Wight*

-In *Legends and Lays of the Wight* first published in 1912, Percy G. Stone lifts the summary of the legend of Godshill from *Barber's Picturesque Illustrations of the Isle of Wight*, before retelling the tale more colourfully in verse:
+In *Legends and Lays of the Wight* first published in 1912, local architect, author and archaeologist, Percy G. (Goddard) Stone quotes the summary of the legend of Godshill from *Barber's Picturesque Illustrations of the Isle of Wight*, before retelling the tale more colourfully in verse:

 > They had gathered them in from the countryside round
 > To settle a serious matter.
-> The question was this:  They sore needed a church
+> The question was this:
+> They sore needed a church
 > But they seemed very like to be left in the lurch,
 > And the whole thing to finish in chatter.
 >